 “A good Samaritan found the girls and alerted the social welfare office.
 They were placed in a local orphanage, but they were not well cared for.
 They were brought to me sickly, malnourished and unhappy,” Roselyn recalls.
 “They found this place strange.
 I stretched my hand to say hello.
 They did not respond, they just stared at me wondering who I was, if I was going to be their new mother, and if this was going to be their new home,” says Roselyn.

 The sisters remained withdrawn from other children for the first few weeks.
 Because they didn’t speak much Swahili, Aisha and Wazo kept to themselves.
 “But I showered them with affection anyway,” Roselyn explains.
 “Love is a universal language even when the spoken word is not.”

 Within a month, Aisha and Wazo became two of the happiest children in the village.
 They even asked to start going to school.
 “When asked what they want to be when they grow up,” Roselyn remembers, “Aisha says she wants to be a teacher.
 Wazo wants to be a good mother.”

 Providing safety, love and hope for more children

 While Aisha and Wazo have found support, there are still abandoned children living on the streets and others who have been forced to flee their homes.
 The physical, psychological and emotional toll on these children can be severe and debilitating.

 But you can help bring these children off the streets and into a loving home.
-Through the generosity of our supporters, SOS Children’s Villages offers mental health programs and services to children, families and communities and trains SOS mothers and caregivers to provide critical help to traumatized children.
+We provide resources for homeless youth to help them thrive.
+Through the generosity of our supporters, SOS Children’s Villages offers mental health programs and services to children, families and communities and trains SOS mothers and caregivers to provide critical help to children who have experienced trauma.
 Most importantly, your contribution will bring something these orphaned, vulnerable and forgotten children desperately need—hope.

 *Names changed to protect the children's privacy.